 Did you know that Reddit recorded more than 430 million active users?
 Thus making it the 12th most used social media in the world.

-Besides, it boasts of up to 100k active communities.
+Besides, it boasts up to 100k active communities.

 Now, imagine this gigantic number of audiences and communities jumping on your products.
-It is high time you started to get passionate with Reddit marketing; the seven-figure way.
+It is high time you started to get passionate about Reddit marketing; the seven-figure way.

 Passfolio, an app where people can buy US stocks, leveraged Reddit and got more than 50k downloads within three years.
-Aside from that, they also experienced a huge pump in their numbers of investors.
+Aside from that, they also experienced a huge pump in their number of investors.

 All because of Reddit marketing strategies.

 This is the good news: there is a hungry audience for whatever you’re selling on Reddit.

 Moreover, the fact that only a few explore it for marketing purposes should send that signal and spark you into action.
-Reddit might just the best place where your target audience is most populous.
+Reddit might just be the best place where your target audience is most populous.

 Perhaps you’ve opened an account on Reddit before, and you’re micromanaging or have abandoned it, this is the time to use it like a pro.

 However, it’s easier said than done.
 Selling on Reddit is not prima facie the softest thing after a slice of bread.
 There are marketing tactics to generate the desired results.
-If you don’t engage these strategies, we’re afraid you might get frustrated sooner than later.
+If you don’t engage in these strategies, we’re afraid you might get frustrated sooner than later.